crashonthebeat/Arcatos/Roadmap.md

 - UI
     - Main Menu
         - Not a lot to put in there at this point but it'd be nice to launch not directly to the game
+- Functionality
+    - Gamestate: Player doing a thing triggers a flag that does another thing.

 ### 0.3 This is not a bad game
 - Scenes